t1/deployer/docs/tutorial.md

 ## Default Group-Id

 One thing you'll be repeating all over the place, is the `group-id`.
-Put this section into the `deployer.config.yaml`:
+Put this section into the `deployer.config.yaml`, instead:

 ```yaml
 vars:
   default.group-id: mygroup
 ```

-Then can now simply remove this `group-id` throughout your configuration files.
+Then can simply remove this `group-id` throughout your configuration files.

 If you find that you often repeat other values, you can also add them to the `vars` section and use them as `${myvar}`.
-Note that this is especially useful if a value can change some time.
+Note that this is especially useful if a value may change some time.

-## Application Schema Bundles

 ## Default Root Bundle